-The standard distance between the sleepers of the modern railway is not designed according to standard walking or running pace of man, but matches the galloping pace of horse.
+The standard distance between the sleepers of the modern railway is not designed according to standard walking or running pace of man but matches the galloping pace of horses.
 Apparently, along this double track railway, the heavily loaded carriage could be pulled by horses running on sleepers.

-Using a unified written language to encourage culture exchange, establishing a standard measurement system to ease the inter-regional trading activities, and apply a same width to all railways to facilitate the physical communication, these three significant policies have ensured Chinese civilisation to last for another two thousand years until today.
+Using a unified written language to encourage cultural exchange, establishing a standard measurement system to ease the inter-regional trading activities, and apply the same width to all railways to facilitate the physical communication, these three significant policies have ensured Chinese civilisation to last for another two thousand years until today.

-The 36,000 unearthed bamboo documents has revealed first time in details how ancient Chinese lived their lives during short-lived Qin Dynasty.
+The 36,000 unearthed bamboo documents have revealed the first time in details how ancient Chinese lived their lives during the short-lived Qin Dynasty.

-Like in today’s China, public servant was a prestigious and secure job by then, which included mail and parcel delivery work.
-Postmen enjoyed a tax free income and were not required to serve military and volunteer labour duties.
+Like in today’s China, a public servant was a prestigious and secure job by then, which included mail and parcel delivery work.
+Postmen enjoyed a tax-free income and were not required to serve military and volunteer labour duties.

 Another entry was a penalty notice.
 The offender was required to pay the fine in the form either a military shielder (一盾) or an armour (一甲).

 The penalties for criminal offences recorded on the documents include to clean shave (数耐) their face.